Cwaterschoot/GRS-LLM-expl-unreliable/README.md

 ## Content:
 This repository includes the following:

+* **Recsys-group-generation.ipynb**:

+  This notebook contains the code used to generate fictitious groups.

 * **Recsys-short-code.ipynb**:

   This notebook contains the code to generate top-10 recommendations of fictitious groups with LLMs.
 Contains the prompt used in the study